Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/advancing_frames.md

 ## Redrawing or Adjusting

-[Communicating with the keyframes is very important](pose.md), and each keyframe should be drawn from scratch for maximum impact and readability.
+[Communicating with the keyframes is critical](pose.md), and you should draw each keyframe from scratch for maximum impact and readability.

-However, when adding in-betweens, you can save time by copy-pasting the neighboring frames and adjusting to show the movement.
+When you add **in-between** frames, you can save time by copy-pasting the neighboring frames and adjusting to show the movement.

 Be careful of making the character look stiff, static, or robotic.